luisgarrote/gym_dino2/README.md

-# OpenAI Gym Environment of the Chrome T-Rex Game
+# Gymnasium Environment of the Chrome T-Rex Game

-A pygame based port of the Chrome T-Rex Game as an OpenAI Gym Environment.
+A pygame based port of the Chrome T-Rex Game as an Gymnasium Environment.

 ## Important info